department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

 - Retiring and aging

 ## Research Goals
 The goal of this research is to get feedback from Veterans and caregivers on a card sort designed to identify Veteran top tasks.
-We want to get feedback on the cards, categories, and instructions before launching the unmoderated card sort to a large group of Veterans and caregivers (on their own without a researcher present).
+We want to get feedback on the cards, categories, and instructions before launching the unmoderated card sort to a large group of Veterans and caregivers to complete independently (without a researcher present).

 ### Outcome
-The feedback we get on the card sort will be used to refine it to better prepare for people to complete it unmoderated.
+The feedback we get on the card sort will be used to refine it to better prepare for people to complete it independently.

 ### Research questions
 1. When Veterans or their caregivers contact the VA, what tasks are most important to them?